 - Mixed with a heavy amount of squick, the eventual decomposition of all human remains in general, particularly those in cryofreeze.

 - Atlanta would be overrun with kudzu.
 However, when the kudzu dries up, it forms a tinderbox.
 Once lightning strikes, the kudzu ignites and burns down most of Atlanta.

 - The entirety of Los Angeles being engulfed by a wildfire 10-15 years after people is really unnerving.

-- A San Francisco cable car's cable snaps, sending it going downhill.
-In fact, it goes so fast that it ploughs through a car.
+- A San Francisco cable car's cable snaps, sending it careening downhill.
+It goes so fast that it ploughs through a car.

 - The dead zones around nuclear power plants.

-- The fate of the "Crypt of Civilisation".
+- The fate of the titular "Crypt of Civilization".

-- In addition to the simulations of rotting supermarkets, "The Last Supper" also examines the real-life case of a Forth Worth, Texas grocery store that was abandoned after going bankrupt — with all the food still on the shelves.
-When the health department entered the building three months later, they found (among other things) jugs of spoiled milk that had literally exploded on the shelves, packaged lunch meat covered in gray slime, and clouds of flies so thick that the cleanup crew (who had to had wear hazmat suits and oxygen tanks) couldn't see more than a few inches in front of their faces.
+- In addition to the simulations of rotting supermarkets, the episode features the real-life case of a Forth Worth, Texas grocery store that was abandoned after going bankrupt — with all the food still on the shelves.
+When the health department entered the building three months later, they found (among other things) jugs of spoiled milk that had literally exploded on the shelves, packages of lunch meat covered in gray slime, and clouds of flies so thick that the cleanup crew (who had to had wear hazmat suits and oxygen tanks) couldn't see more than a few inches in front of their faces.